RwHendrickson/Portfolio/pages/about.md

 After 15 months of work-traveling as a farm hand, arborist's assistant, and general labourer, I returned to the States to serve 2 terms as an Americorps math tutor in Minneapolis.
 During this time I was introduced to the [Mapping Prejudice](https://mappingprejudice.umn.edu/) project, experienced the [George Floyd Uprising](https://unicornriot.ninja/?s=george+floyd+minneapolis), and began volunteer-organizing with various grassroots movements.

 These experiences led me to the University of Minnesota's <a href="https://cla.umn.edu/mgis/about/program-thats-map">Masters of Geographic Information Science (MGIS)</a> program, which I graduated from in the Spring of 2023.

+Throughout and immediately after my degree, I focused on applying new skills to study air quality and cumulative impacts to assist EJ movements in Minneapolis including the [Roof Depot Struggle](https://www.epnifarm.org/about), the [Shut Smith Coalition](https://sahanjournal.com/climate-environment/mpca-epa-smith-foundry-minneapolis-scrambled-response/), and "[SpikeAlerts](https://spikealerts.github.io/Website/)" - a loose collective working toward a free and open-sourced alert system for community air monitoring projects.

 ---